 The Department of Veterans Affairs (VA) conducts the country’s largest healthcare provider clinical training program.
-In July 2014, VA will initiate chiropractic residency training programs at five VA medical centers.
-The focus of these programs is Integrated Clinical Practice, with training emphasizing the provision of chiropractic care in an integrated healthcare system, collaborating with primary care Patient Aligned Care Teams (PACTs), specialty care, and other medical and associated health providers and trainees.
+In July 2015, VA will continue to offer chiropractic residency training programs at five VA medical centers with one of the programs at VA Greater Los Angeles Healthcare System, part of VISN 22.
+The focus of this program is Integrated Clinical Practice, with training emphasizing the provision of chiropractic care in an integrated healthcare system, collaborating with primary care Patient Aligned Care Teams (PACTs), specialty care, and other medical and associated health providers and trainees.

 The residencies provide advanced clinical training in complex case management, allowing recent graduates to increase their scope and depth of clinical knowledge, experience and acumen.
 Residents are mentored by senior VA chiropractors who are national leaders in integrated chiropractic practice.
 These clinicians share their expertise in patient care, academics and research to provide a robust educational experience.

 These hospital-based training programs expand the residents’ ability to collaborate with other healthcare professionals in team care, as trainees learn with and from other healthcare providers during interdisciplinary rotations.
 Residents develop their knowledge of hospital practice, policies and procedures, and are better prepared for future positions in VA, other healthcare systems, and/or academic settings.

 Programs are administered nationally by VA’s Office of Academic Affiliations and locally by the individual VA facility.
 Each VA facility partners with its affiliated Council on Chiropractic Education (CCE) accredited chiropractic school in conducting the program.
 The academic affiliate for the residency program in VISN 22 is Southern California University of Health Sciences (SCU).

 Training will take place at VAGLA, and may also include other sites such as SCU or other affiliated locations.